 Associated Student Government student employees work on either the Student Council or Campus Activities Board (CAB).
 Student Council is an advocate of the student voice and a partner with other governing units.
 The Student Council oversees the administration of the ASG.
 Council meetings, which are open to the public, are held on a regular basis while CPTC is in session.
 CAB promotes and coordinates a well-balanced program of student-initiated activities that enhance health and wellness, cultural, social and recreational needs of the Associated Students outside the classroom aimed at enhancing student life.

 Peer Ambassadors (8 - 12 hours/week)

-The Peer Ambassador Program is coordinated by the Office of Student Life.
+The Peer Ambassador Program is coordinated by the Department of Student Life.
 The program serves as a leadership opportunity for students who are dedicated to serving and representing Clover Park Technical College.
 Ambassadors are paid student employees who coordinate peer help desk activities, conduct walking tours of the campus, and participate in special events related to student retention.
 Peer Ambassadors staff the Student Leadership & Service Center in Bldg 23.

 Student Marketing & Communications (8 - 12 hours/week)

-The Student Marketing & Communications positions are responsible for the graphic design, overall promotion of, reporting about and creating of a strong online presence (including social media) for the ASG and the Office of Student Life.
+The Student Marketing & Communications positions are responsible for the graphic design, overall promotion of, reporting about and creating of a strong online presence (including social media) for the ASG and the Department of Student Life.
 Graphic design, photography and writing skills highly desired.

 Committee Members (4 hours/month with the ability to increase to 4 - 6 hours/week)

 Committee members are paid student representatives who serve on various Clover Park Technical College committees.
-Additionally, committee members can sign-up for event shifts that are sponsored by the Office of Student Life and increase both work hours and leadership opportunities.
+Additionally, committee members can sign-up for event shifts that are sponsored by the Department of Student Life and increase both work hours and leadership opportunities.